By continuing to use this site, you agree to the use of cookies in accordance with our privacy policy.

 1. Submit your application to Syracuse University.
 Please see our website for all important deadlines.
 Within 72 hours of submitting your application, you will receive email instructions to set up your applicant portal.

 2. Complete the Music Requirements Form within the applicant portal.
-Composition applicants will be directed to upload their scores/recordings after completing this form.

 3. Schedule your in-person audition, in-person interview, virtual interview or upload your recorded audition materials.
 You may upload video files (.mov, .wmv, .flv) and PDF documents as appropriate to the requirements for your major of interest.